adityasatam/gmaps_trip_optimizer/README.md

 The first line is treated as the starting point & each destination must be on a new line.
 The trip will always return to this source location.
+Search destination name in gmap and copy it from destination box into local destination txt file.